 The COVID-19 pandemic significantly impacted the lives of healthcare workers and first responders – impacts they are still feeling.
 As workers on the frontlines, these people took a harder hit than the rest of the American population when COVID-19 swept across the nation.
-Several studies have shown that the pandemic increased a person’s likelihood to have negative impacts on mental health and led to the development of new coping strategies among healthcare workers and first responders.
+Several studies have shown that the pandemic increased a person’s likelihood to have and led to the development of new coping strategies among healthcare workers and first responders.

 As the world went into lockdown, healthcare workers and first responders went to work.
 A heavy burden was placed on these frontline workers, as they had no choice but to put their health and lives at risk to serve their communities.
 The impact of the pandemic can be seen in many psychological, emotional, and physical effects.
 The fear of uncertainty with what the pandemic might bring, deaths to come, and extended, isolated quarantines made healthcare workers and first responders highly susceptible to negative consequences in mental health.